A man relaxing in a hot tub with a glass of champagne powered by a solar panel.

 Where can I find the necessary components for setting up a solar-powered SaluSpa?

 For the black inflatable solar cover, you can explore available options online.
 Components for a solar heater, such as irrigation tubing and a solar USB pump, can be sourced from various suppliers.
-I personally recommend Heliatos for solar panels, as I’ve had success with their products for heating hot water.
+I recommend Heliatos for solar panels, as I’ve had success with their products for heating hot water.

 Eager to learn more about solar-powered solutions for your SaluSpa?
 Feel free to ask further questions or share your experiences with the community!